State of Conservation Information System (SOC)

 © OUR PLACE / author / Ishrat Khana Mausoleum

 The significant number of reports prepared by the UNESCO Secretariat and the Advisory Bodies to the World Heritage Committee represents an exceptional documentation on numerous conservation issues.
 It is one of the most comprehensive monitoring systems of any international conventions.

-from 28 June to 8 July 2015, the World Heritage Committee examined the state of conservation of 141 World Heritage properties.
+from 10 to 20 July 2016, the World Heritage Committee will examine the state of conservation of 156 World Heritage properties.